 While a tummy tuck is an effective body contouring procedure, it is not a substitute for weight loss or a healthy exercise program.
 A tummy tuck will not get rid of stretch marks, unless they are located in areas of skin that will be removed during surgery.
 Typically, the tissues removed are below the belly button.

 A tummy tuck incision is placed near the pubic hairline, under the belly button.
 Typically, the incision goes across the entire lower abdomen, from hip to hip.
 Some patients may require longer or shorter incisions for the best tummy tuck results.
 An additional incision is made around your belly button.
 The placement of your incisions is specific to your body and to your surgery.
 Dr. Kirby will discuss the incisions with you prior to your surgery.

-If you are having a mini tummy tuck, your incision will be shorter than it is for a full tummy tuck.
-This is because less tissue is removed in a mini tummy tuck than in a full tummy tuck.
+If you are having a mini tummy tuck, your incision will be shorter than it is for a full tummy tuck since less tissue is removed than in a full tummy tuck.
 The incision around the belly button may or may not be needed, as well.

 How long will my surgery take?

-If performed alone, a tummy tuck typically takes about 3 hours.
+If performed alone, a tummy tuck typically takes 2-3 hours.
 It may be performed in combination with other procedures, such as liposuction, breast lift, breast reduction, or breast augmentation.
 Combination surgery will take longer.

 What kind of anesthesia will I have?

 Dr. Kirby performs tummy tuck surgery using general anesthesia for optimal comfort and safety.
 This means you will be asleep for the entire procedure.

 What are the risks?